azahinhasan/Teebay_Zahin/README.md

 ## Running the Project

 ### Option 1: Run with Docker (Recommended)
-Navigate to the project folder and run the following command:
+Navigate to the project folder and run the following command(make sure docker is running on the system):
 ```bash
 docker-compose up --build
 ```